 The history of Dota 2 as an esport started way before the official launch of the game.
 While still in its beta, Valve – the game’s publisher, allowed the title to be showcased at various esports events such as DreamHack or Electronic Sports World Cup.

-In the following years, Valve started sponsoring more and more tournaments and, in 2017, the Dota Pro Circuit was introduced, with Major and Minor events and a point-based reward system that earn top teams direct invites to that season International.
+In the following years, Valve started sponsoring more and more tournaments.
+In 2017, the Dota Pro Circuit introduced Major and Minor events and a point-based reward system.
+That system earns top teams direct invites to that season International.

-The huge awards have attracted all major esports orgs in the world and soon after, most of the online bookmakers started offering Dota 2 wagers to their players.
-This is where our tool steps in, allowing you to compare dota 2 odds and choose the best operator.
+The massive awards have attracted all major esports orgs in the world.
+Soon after, most of the online bookmakers started offering Dota 2 wagers to their players.
+This is where our tool steps in, allowing you to compare Dota 2 odds and choose the best operator.

 How are Dota 2 tournaments organized?

 The official Dota 2 tournaments are currently organized under the umbrella of the Dota Pro Circuit.
-The system was introduced by Valve in 2018 to replace the existing Major tournaments that were heavily criticized for their lack of transparency and unpredictable nature for handing out International invitations.
+The system introduced by Valve in 2018 had to replace the existing Major tournaments because they were heavily criticized.
+People criticized Valve for their lack of transparency and unpredictable nature for handing out International invitations.

 The main differences between Major events and Minor events are represented by the number of teams, prize pool and overall DPC points awarded.

-The DPC points are used to determine the 12 out of the 18 teams that will take part in that season’s The International.
-This is the concluding event of the yearly DPC season that will see the top Dota 2 teams competing for esports’ scene largest prize pool.
+The role of the DPC points is to determine the 12 out of the 18 teams that will take part in that season’s The International.
+This is the concluding event of the yearly DPC season that will see the top Dota 2.
 To learn more about the DPC visit Dota 2’s official FAQ page.

 What are the official Dota 2 events?

-The latest Dota 2 competitive season introduced a revamped format to answer some of the criticism previous tournaments received for their lack of clarity on how invites were being sent.
+The latest Dota 2 competitive season introduced a revamped format to answer some criticism previous tournaments received for their lack of clarity on how they gave invitations.

-The official format of the Dota Pro Circuit sees tournaments divided into Majors and Minors with a minimum number of qualifiers for each.
-The events are sponsored by Valve and organized in collaboration with various event organizers such as MDL, DreamHack, StarLadder, PGL or Epicenter.
+The official format of the Dota Pro Circuit sees tournaments divided into Majors and Minors, with a minimum number of qualifiers for each.
+Valve is the main sponsor of the events.
+The tournaments are usually organized together with various event organizers such as MDL, DreamHack, StarLadder, PGL or Epicenter.
 The 18/19 season saw five major tournaments, each with an overall prize pool of $1,000,000: